Where Will I Intern?

 - The employer and the intern understand that the intern is not entitled to wages for the time spent in the internship.

 Here are examples of the kinds of firms, organizations, and companies that have employed Summer Study Interns:

 Commercial galleries; auction houses; museums; cultural councils; architectural firms; design companies; arts campaigning groups; theater companies; music and dance companies; and art centers.

-Local and regional businesses and start-up enterprises; finance and accounting; marketing and business development; and human resources.
+Local and regional businesses and start-up enterprises; finance and accounting; marketing and business development; real estate; and human resources.